 Laws for Legionella prevention were established in the United Kingdom and Australia in 1991, relatively soon after the 1976 outbreak in Philadelphia that led to the discovery of Legionnaires’ disease.
 In the United States, however, pressure caused by insufficient action to reduce the risk of a preventable disease has been building for 40 years.

 Inaction was not because of insufficient information.
 Legionella was studied more than any other waterborne pathogen after the 1976 outbreak and into the 1980s.
 Numerous scientific papers were published.
 In the late 1990s and into the new millennium, government and industry groups released Legionella position statements and guidance documents urging building operators to maintain and operate their water systems to minimize Legionella.
-Although the documents varied about specific preventive measures, they agreed that the best strategy for reducing the risk of Legionnaires’ disease is to manage building water systems to minimize Legionella bacteria.
+Although the documents varied about specific preventive measures, they agreed that the best strategy for reducing the risk of Legionnaires’ disease is to manage to build water systems to minimize Legionella bacteria.

 ASHRAE 188 has received more attention and support than any government or industry Legionella document released in the United States to date: